 And I can say that Bhakti Yoga and kirtan has just as strong an effect on consciousness and experience as the very best pure MDMA.

-Except it is not fake, not chemical, not illegal, and it doesn’t end in an horrendous come-down and with serious short and long-term side affects to your body, mind and soul.
+Except it is not fake, not chemical, not illegal, and it doesn’t end in a horrendous come-down and with serious short and long-term side effects to your body, mind and soul.

-The only side affects you might experience after regularly doing Bhakti yoga and kirtan is discovering a singing voice you didn’t know you had.
+The only side effect you might experience after regularly doing Bhakti yoga and kirtan is discovering a singing voice you didn’t know you had.

 That has got to be a pretty amazing thing.